crcdng/dont-touch-men/README.md

 To do:

 1. Improve the reliability and performance of the app.
-Also the crude detection has room for improvement.
+Also the crude detection has room for improvement
+2. Make it run on mobile devices
-2. Test on different mobile devices, in lighting conditions, with different people.
+3. Test on different devices, in different conditions, with different people
-3. Build standalone apps
+4. Build standalone apps
-4. Finally, reimplement in pure JS/Tensorflow with body-pix 2.0 https://github.com/tensorflow/tfjs-models/tree/master/body-pix
+5. Reimplement in pure JS/Tensorflow with body-pix 2.0 https://github.com/tensorflow/tfjs-models/tree/master/body-pix

 Uses the following libraries / frameworks / tools